Eligibility & payment rates

 - shimmer slightly

-If you have more than 1 concession card, you can swipe horizontally to access the card you need.
+If you have more than one concession or health care card, you can swipe horizontally to access the card you need.

 Change of circumstances while holding a Health Care Card